AlenioH/next.js-ecommerce-store/README.md

 ## Technologies used

 Bist du Teppich is a Next.js app which makes use of PostgresQL database.
-Migrations are set up with Ley.
+Migrations are set up with Ley(https://github.com/lukeed/ley).
 It uses cookies to keep track of items in cart and their amount.
 Some pages and components are written using Typescript.
-The project contains testing with Jest and Cypress.
-Deployment was carried out with Heroku.
+The project contains testing with Jest(https://jestjs.io/) and Cypress(https://www.cypress.io/).
+Deployment was carried out with Heroku(https://dashboard.heroku.com/).

 ## Setup instructions